rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 available space as Time Machine defaults to using all the available space and will only remove it's own old backups when space is short; and not another machines backups.
-This results in frequently used machines backups dominating the available space and can prevent occasionaly used machines from having space to do their backups.
+This results in frequently used machines backups dominating the available space and can prevent occasionally used machines from having space to do their backups.

 The Access Control section of a Share also allows for setting up read only shares on the network if this is desired.